Freemasonry / Fraternal Entry

 Symbolism, study, and quiet reflection as the inward discipline of the Freemasonry section.

-A grounded fraternal note on the section's inward side: symbolism, study, and reflection handled with restraint rather than performance.
+A grounded fraternal entry on the section's inward side: symbolism, study, and reflection handled with restraint rather than performance.

 Reflection

-A focused note with enough context to stand on its own.
+A focused entry with enough context to stand on its own.

 At A Glance